-By Francesca Hong as told to Michele Herrmann
+By Michele Herrmann

 Zagat Stories presents Restaurants 21/22, a collection of interviews with leading voices in dining, hospitality, food, tech, politics and more.
 Each story takes the turning of the calendar as an inflection point to consider what happened in 2021, or what’s likely to happen in 2022, in the world of restaurants and food.
 See all stories here.
 And feel free to check out last year’s collection as well.

 Francesca Hong was elected as the representative for the Wisconsin State Assembly’s 76th District in November 2020.
 She is also the first Asian American to serve in the state’s legislature.
 She is the co-owner of Morris Ramen in Madison and cofounder of the Culinary Ladies Collective, a professional women’s network in Wisconsin.

 The pandemic did play a large role in my decision to run for the state assembly.
 And I think it was the first time that I experienced a grief that was uncontrollable, like so many of us, and falling into that deep grief and deep fear, that feeling of helplessness.

 I felt compelled to have a strong, progressive working-class voice, to build coalitions between labor and small business again, between the understanding that we can only move forward as a multiracial coalition.
 The restaurant industry was also reckoning with the fact that it has an immense number of disparities, and that we have not been sustainable for a very long time.

 When COVID hit, I think there was a deeper understanding of the need for mental health support in the industry, and outside of it—the fact that different industries really cannot operate alone.
 The need for partnerships and aid to the restaurant industry was clear.